spa46/minimal-mistakes/_pages/about.md

 ## UC1300

-**Target**: Board bringup, BSP porting into new chip including kernal patch and company common interface source merging as well as continuous integration had been carried. hardware verification had been proceeded using modified software modified sound and video interface for dolby and HDCP certification.
+**Target**: Board bringup and BSP porting into a new chip (including kernal patch) and merged base code.
+Continuous integrations and hardware verification were  proceeded as well as the test for Dolby and HDCP certification by modified sound and video driver interface software.

 ![uc1300](/images/work/uc1300.png)